 5. Mobilize Your Website

-6. Search Remarketing
+6. Search Remarketing For Dental Practices

 7. Advertising Your Results

-It is most enticing for patients to see the results of successful dental work, including a beautiful smile and oral health.
+It is most enticing for customers to see the results of successful dental work, including a beautiful smile and oral health.
 People will be more interested in these results than simply listing the service associated with them.
 Use this as your marketing message to attract new patients.

 8. Remember to Include a Call to Action